 - If your stairs consist of manufactured chip board or other lower grade woods, the best option will be to paint both treads and risers.

 Bare Wood-Treaded Stair Refinishing

-- Next you want to sand the treads, to get the wood clean and to look its best: Use a belt sander with 60 or 80 grit sandpaper, and you will need to hand sand to get in the corners.
+- Next, you want to sand the treads to get the wood clean and smooth: Use a belt sander with 60 or 80 grit sandpaper, and you will need to hand-sand to get in the corners.
 Aim for an even finish.

-next you will want to choose a stain if you want a particular color.
-Its advisable to go with a dark stain for a rich look if you want to conceal imperfections, should your wood not be in good shape.
-Otherwise go with any stain you fancy, including light and medium tones; especially to have a weathered antique look.
-You could skip this step if you want just the natural oil finish, which will bring out the wood grain and detail.
-Stains purpose is really just to add color and will not affect the durability of the final product.
+You could skip this step if you want just the natural oil finish which will bring out the wood grain and detail.
+Stain's purpose is really just to add color and will not affect the durability of the final product.
 It is also possible to get 2-in-1 stain and finish products, though use these with caution.
-Its better to get separate products for each step.
+It's better to get separate products for each step.